danielroelfs/danielroelfs/README.md

 - 📕 Here the Intro to Statistics in R for NORMENT employees book I wrote: [Introduction to Basic Statistics in R][rbook]!
 - 🎲 Here's the repository for the Open Science Escape Room we used at NORMENT: [Virtual Open Science Escape Room][osescaperoom]!
-- 🌱 Currently learning: Python, ML, multivariate statisitcs
+- 🌱 Currently learning: Python, ML, multivariate statistics
-- 🌈 My pronouns: He/His
+- 🌈 He/His

 ### Languages and Tools: